CornelisPuchowicz/CornelisPuchowicz/README.md

 <h1>👷 About me </h1>

 My name is <b> Cornelis Puchowicz </b> <br>
-- <i>I'm First year CS & Econometrics Student at University of Gdańsk.</i>
+- I'm First year CS & Econometrics Student at University of Gdańsk.
+- I'm 19 years old.
-- <i>At the moment I'm preparing for ISTQB certification in summer
+- At the moment I'm preparing for ISTQB certification in summer.
-- <i>Besides that I'm focusing around developing my skills in Java as well as SQL database
+- Besides that I'm focusing around developing my skills in Java as well as SQL database/
-- <i>In my private life I'm big fan of sports, chess, traveling and of course technology 👽
+- In my private life I'm big fan of sports, chess, traveling and of course technology. 👽

 <h2>💻 I'm Currently Learning</h2>